cerfacs-globc/icclim/icclim/icclim_doc/source/python_api.rst

 			- for all pixels of "in-base" years (years in base period) for temperature percentile-based indices - it is not possible to determine the correct date of the event because of averaging of indice in "in-base" year.

-- key ``var_type`` is used to define the method of percentile thresholds computing.
+- The key ``var_type`` is used to chose the method for computing  percentile thresholds.
 The methods are different for temperature and precipitation variables (more detailed :ref:`here <pctl_methods_label>`):

-	- If 't' (temperature variable), percentile thresholds is computed for each calendar day, using  *the bootstrapping procedure*.
+	- If 't' (temperature variable), percentile thresholds are computed for each calendar day, using  *the bootstrapping procedure*.

-	- If 'p' (precipitation variable), percentile threshold is calculated for whole set of values corresponding to wet days (i.e. days with daily precipitation amount >= 1.0 mm) in base period.
+	- If 'p' (precipitation variable), percentile threshold are calculated for whole set of values corresponding to wet days (i.e. days with daily precipitation amount >= 1.0 mm) in base period.